Get started with the Verify with Wallet API

 Verified and authenticated identity data

-Identity information that your app gets via Verify with Wallet has been verified by the state issuing authority.
-In order to add an ID card to Apple Wallet, the user must prove ownership of a valid driver’s license or state ID card.
-During this proofing process, the issuing authority confirms that the user’s driver’s license or state ID card is authentic and belongs to that user.
+Identity information that your app gets via Verify with Wallet has been verified by the government issuing authority.
+In order to add an ID card to Apple Wallet, the user must prove ownership of a valid government issued ID card.
+During this proofing process, the issuing authority confirms that the user’s ID card is authentic and belongs to that user.
+Additionally, in order to present their ID information to your app, the user needs to authenticate with the same Face ID or Touch ID that they used to add the ID card to Apple Wallet.

 Privacy preserving

 When you integrate with Verify with Wallet, you provide full transparency into the identity information your app requests and for how long.
 Your app will be entitled to request only the specific data required to complete the transaction.
 This prevents users from having to overshare their identity information.
-Furthermore, neither the state issuing authority nor Apple can see when and where a user shares their license or ID.
+Furthermore, neither the issuing authority nor Apple can see when and where a user shares their license or ID.

-Verify with Wallet requires iPhone 8 or later running iOS 16 or later.
+• IDs in Japan require iPhone XS or later running iOS 18.5 or later.

 Request the entitlement